Helpful Hints for Providers: Filing Claims for CHAMPVA

 - Do not staple or place paper clips on the pages.

 - When submitting a handwritten bill, please ensure the writing is legible.

 CHAMPVA identifies each provider by their nine-digit EIN/TIN (Employer Identification Number/Taxpayer Identification Number).
 Please ensure you are including the complete nine-digit EIN on your claim.
 EINs that include additional digits or alphas can slow the processing of claims and even cause payment to be submitted to an incorrect provider.

 Please ensure both the billing address and the physical address where services were actually provided are on the claim submission.

 NOTE: Be aware that PO boxes are not true physical addresses and should not be used as a physical address for services rendered.

-When a CHAMPVA beneficiary has two insurance policies that pay prior to CHAMPVA, please provide a copy of both the primary and secondary insurance policies' explanations of benefits (EOBs) along with an explanation of remarks codes for each.
+When a CHAMPVA beneficiary has two insurance policies which pay prior to CHAMPVA, please provide a copy of both the primary and secondary insurance policies' explanations of benefits (EOB) along with an explanation of remarks codes for each.
 Submitting only the secondary explanation of benefits could delay processing or cause a denial of payment for your claim.

-Please ensure that all items billed are also included on the beneficiary’s primary and secondary explanations of benefits (EOBs), even if it is a service that is not covered by the beneficiary’s primary insurance policy.
+Please ensure all items billed are also included on the beneficiary’s primary and secondary EOBs, even if it is a service not covered by the beneficiary’s primary insurance policy.

-Please ensure that the EOB submitted is adjudicated, showing payment or denial as appropriate.
+Please ensure the EOB submitted is adjudicated, showing payment or denial as appropriate.